-If an application is being submitted by either (1) a tribe or tribal organization or (2) a third party proposing to provide direct services or assistance to residents on tribal lands, then a current authorizing resolution of the governing body of the tribal entity or other enactment of the tribal council or comparable governing body authorizing the inclusion of the tribe or tribal organization and its membership should be included with the application.
-In those instances when an organization or consortium of tribes proposes to apply for a grant on behalf of a tribe or multiple specific tribes, then the application should include a resolution (or comparable legal documentation, as may be applicable) from all tribes that will be included as a part of the services/assistance provided under the grant.
-A consortium of tribes for which existing consortium bylaws allow action without support from all tribes in the consortium (i.e., without authorizing resolution or other enactment of each tribal governing body) may submit a copy of its consortium bylaws with the application in lieu of tribal resolutions (or comparable legal documentation).
+Tribes, tribal organizations, or third parties proposing to provide direct services or assistance to residents on tribal lands should include in their applications a resolution, a letter, affidavit, or other documentation, as appropriate, that certifies that the applicant has the legal authority from the tribe(s) to implement the proposed project on tribal lands.
+In those instances when an organization or consortium of tribes applies for a grant on behalf of a tribe or multiple specific tribes, then the application should include appropriate legal documentation, as described above, from all tribes that would receive services/assistance under the grant.
+A consortium of tribes for which existing consortium bylaws allow action without support from all tribes in the consortium (i.e., without an authorizing resolution or comparable legal documentation from each tribal governing body) may submit, instead, a copy of its consortium bylaws with the application.

-7. Additional Attachments:
+7. Additional Attachments

-• Project Timeline and Position Descriptions (Attachment 4)
+• Time and Task Plan and Position Descriptions (Attachment 5)

-Attach a Project Timeline (with an estimated start date of October 1, 2012) with each project goal, related objective, activity, expected completion date, and responsible person or organization; and Position Descriptions for key positions.
+Attach a Time and Task Plan Timeline (with an estimated start date of October 1, 2013) with each project goal, related objective, activity, expected completion date, and responsible person or organization; and Position Descriptions for key positions.
 Do not include materials not requested in this attachment; additional material will not be reviewed.

-Letters of Support (Attachment 5)
+Letters of Support (Attachment 6)

-Each applicant must submit, as part of its application, a Letter of Support, signed by each individual, organization or agency listed below (1-5).
-Each letter of support must:
+Each applicant must submit, as part of its application, a Letter of Support, signed by each individual, organization, or agency listed below (1-5).
+Each Letter of Support must:

-- o Describe each partner's financial and programmatic commitment. - Describe how each partner's existing vision and current activities align with those of the BCJI cross-sector partnership. - For Letters of Support from the law enforcement and research partner, include a commitment to provide crime and arrest data needed to complete the crime analysis described in this solicitation.
+- o Describe each partner's financial and programmatic commitment. - Describe how each partner's existing vision and current activities align with those of the BCJI cross-sector partnership. - For Letters of Support from the law enforcement, include a commitment to provide crime and arrest data needed to complete the crime analysis described in this solicitation.

-Letters of Support must be included from the following people / organizations:
+Letters of Support must be included from the following individuals/organizations:

-- 1. Fiscal agent
+- Fiscal agent

 - 2. Local law enforcement agency

-- 3. Research partner

-- 4. One cross-sector partner who is essential to the strategy
+- 3. One cross-sector partner who is essential to the strategy

-- 5. One community leader
+- 4. One community leader